samuelventura/terminal/README.md

     - Corollary: Select is not focusable if on_change is nil
 - Function components external children must be ignored
 - No mixing on logic and markup allowed.
 State and logic to the top, markup to the bottom.
+- Null effects may be executed multiple times in a single user event because of state changes propagation.

 ## Future